Alexei Morozov: 2009–10

-Morozov was chosen as Captain for Team Russia at the 2010 Winter Olympics, as well as the flagbearer for the Russian Olympic Team.
+Morozov was chosen as captain for Team Russia at the 2010 Winter Olympics, as well as the flagbearer for the Russian Olympic Team.
 Despite a talented roster, Team Russia would fall to eventual Olympic Gold champion Canada in the opening elimination round.
 As of 2010, Canada and Russia stand tied with the most gold medals of any ice hockey national team with 25 between Olympic and World Championship tournaments.

 Despite the devastating Olympic loss, Morozov did not let it bother him on the ice as he led Ak-Bars to their second straight Gagarin Cup as KHL champions.
-The 2009–10 season was an up and down one for Morozov as he battle injuries down the stretch in the second half of the KHL season where he missed several key playoff games and even had to miss the 2010 World Championships, where Team Russia would lose for the first time in over 3 years without their Captain and have to settle for Silver.
+The 2009–10 season was an up and down one for Morozov as he battled injuries down the stretch in the second half of the KHL season where he missed several key playoff games and even had to miss the 2010 World Championships, where Team Russia would lose for the first time in over 3 years without their Captain and have to settle for Silver.

 The injury bug would plague Morozov down the stretch of Ak-Bars KHL playoff run as well; however, due in large part to his leadership on and off the ice, Ak-Bars would capture their second consecutive Gagarin Cup as KHL champions.
 This victory made Ak-Bars the first club in the KHL to not only win the Gagarin Cup but to win the trophy twice and back-to-back.